devsecopsbiz/cookbook/README.md

    ![](img/AzureDevOpsLab-Builds-Run-end.png)

 3. The release will be triggered automatically when the build is complete (be patient, this can take some time).
-Review the results as it is complete.
+Review the results as it completes.

    ![](img/AzureDevOpsLab-Releases-Run-executing.png)